Alex-MacLean/TheLegendOfHerobrine/README.md

 For questions about any other restrictions or permissions not stated here, please refer to the license (LGPLv3).

-If you have any questions about this mod or your permissions feel free to send me an email or DM me on CurseForge, Modrinth, or GitHub.
+If you have any questions about this mod or your permissions feel free to send me an email or DM me on Modrinth or GitHub.